vhsjwp01/telegraf-armhf-installer/README.md

 # telegraf-armhf-installer
-A shell script to aid in installing the telegraf binary distribution from https://portal.influxdata.com/downloads
+A shell script to aid in installing the telegraf binary distribution for ARMhf architecture from https://portal.influxdata.com/downloads

 # How to use this script:
 ~~~~